 - a description of the work

-On all liens, if the person or business who owes money to a taxing agency or other creditor pays the money owed or otherwise settles the dispute, a release of the lien will be filed with the recorder's office.
+On all liens, if the person or business that owes money to a taxing agency or other creditor pays the money owed or otherwise settles the dispute, a release of the lien will be filed with the recorder's office (this is sometimes referred to as a cancelation of a lien).

 This means the original creditor no longer has a claim on the debtor's property.
 This sometimes is referred to as removing an encumbrance on a property.